Pogrom: British North Africa in 1945

 Anti-Jewish rioters killed over 140 Jews in the 1945 Anti-Jewish Riots in Tripolitania.
 The 1945 Anti-Jewish riots in Tripolitania was the most violent rioting against Jews in North Africa in modern times.
 From 5 November to 7 November 1945, more than 140 Jews were killed and many more injured in a pogrom in British-military-controlled Tripolitania.
 38 Jews were killed in Tripoli from where the riots spread.
 40 were killed in Amrus, 34 in Zanzur, 7 in Tajura, 13 in Zawia and 3 in Qusabat.

 In Syria in 1947 and Morocco 1948

 Following the start of the 1947–48 Civil War in Mandatory Palestine, a number of anti-Jewish events occurred throughout the Arab world, some of which have been described as pogroms.
 In 1947, half of Aleppo's 10,000 Jews left the city in the wake of the Aleppo riots, while other anti-Jewish riots took place in British Aden and then in 1948 in the French Moroccan cities of Oujda and Jerada.

+Pogroms after 1948

 Sabra and Shatila massacre in 1982

 The Sabra and Shatila massacre is occasionally referred to as a pogrom.